 “They may be more throwaway efforts than serious exemplars of the blenders’ arcane arts,” I remarked once of one of the 151s with which I amused myself.
-The SMWS on the other hand, does this stuff with the dead seriousness of a committed jailbird in his break for freedom.
+The SMWS on the other hand, does this overproof stuff with the dead seriousness of a committed jailbird in his break for freedom.
 They have no time to muck around, and produce mean, torqued-up rum beefcakes, every time.
-So be warned, the “Marmite” isn’t a rum with which you good-naturedly wrestle (like with the 151s, say) – you’re fighting it, you’re at war with it, you’re red in tooth and claw by the time you’re done, and afterwards you’re somehow sure that the rum won.
-You may feel exhilerated just surviving the experience
+So be warned, the “Marmite” isn’t a rum with which you good-naturedly wrestle (like with the 151s, say) – you’re fighting it, you’re at war with it, you’re red in tooth and claw by the time you’re done with it, and afterwards you’re somehow sure that the rum won.
+You may feel exhilarated just surviving the experience

 The hay blonde rum oozed intensity right from the moment it was cracked.
 It was enormous, glitteringly sharp, hot, strong and awesomely pungent – the very first scents were acetone, wax, perfume and turpentine, so much so I just moved the glass to one side for a full ten minutes.
 That allowed it to settle down into the low rumble of an idling Lambo, and gradually lighter notes of flowers, lavender, nail polish, sugar water and olives in brine came through, though very little “rummy” flavours of caramel and toffee and brown sugar could be discerned.
 It was clear nothing had been added to or filtered away from this thing.